Conforming Versus FHA Mortgage Guidelines And Benefits

 Many borrowers with higher student loan balances may need to opt with conforming versus FHA Mortgage Loans.

 Mortgage Included In Bankruptcy

 Homebuyers who had a prior mortgage included in bankruptcy but the deed was not recorded until years after the bankruptcy may need to go with conforming versus FHA Mortgage.

 Here are the guidelines on conforming loans with mortgage included in bankruptcy:

-- Four year waiting period from discharged date of bankruptcy if mortgage was included in bankruptcy
+- Four year waiting period from discharged date of bankruptcy if the mortgage was included in bankruptcy

 - Mortgage cannot be reaffirmed

-- Housing event needs to be finalized but date of the foreclosure, deed in lieu, short sale does not matter
+- Housing event needs to be finalized but the date of the foreclosure, deed in lieu, a short sale does not matter

 - Three year waiting period from the recorded date of housing event after the discharged date of the bankruptcy